Baked Key Lime Pie (With the Right Way to Squeeze a Lime!)

-Sneak Preview: This easy Baked Key Lime Pie Recipe contains sweetened condensed milk, key limes, egg yolks, and whipped egg whites.
-Bonus: This post discusses using a hand-held citrus squeezer correctly.
+Sneak Preview: This baked Key Lime Pie features sweetened condensed milk, key limes, and whipped egg whites for a lighter texture.
+Plus, learn the right way to use a citrus squeezer!

 As an Amazon Associate, I earn from qualifying purchases.